 3. Create excitement through collabs and drop culture marketing

 The discussion of cult brands revealed consumers are highly likely to express their excitement for collabs to launch, new lines to drop and orders to arrive.
 The “drop” model is where a limited amount of stock is released by a brand, with little to no warning.
-By utilising drop culture, cult brands are implementing marketing strategies that ultimately create hype, exclusivity and excitement.
-Similarly, when cult brands launch collaborations with other designers, they help to build a community of brands that represent a common purpose.
+By utilizing drop culture, cult brands are implementing marketing strategies that ultimately create hype, exclusivity and excitement.
+Similarly, when a cult brand launches collaborations with other designers, it help to build a community of brands that represent a common purpose.

 4. Position your brand, product or service as a need